 Too much information

-This is one of the reasons why most beginners find it difficult to improve on their game.
-There are too many information on the internet about table tennis which are conflicting and confusing to beginners in table tennis.
+It is one of the reasons why most beginners find it challenging to improve on their game.
+There is too much information on the internet about table tennis which is conflicting and confusing to beginners in table tennis.

-I will advice that beginners should stick to the information they will receive on this site because this website is a guide for beginners in table tennis.
-Apart from this site, you will find other useful site that I will recommend which are also helpful to beginners.
+I will advise that beginners stick to the information they will receive on this site because this website is a guide for beginners in table tennis.
+Apart from this site, you will find another useful site that I will recommend, which is also helpful to beginners.

-Most beginner are too anxious to learn table tennis and they want to become professional players in less than one year.
-However table tennis is quite an easy sport to learn but there is more to it than just playing the ball back and forth.
+Most beginners are too anxious to learn table tennis and become professional players in less than one year.
+However, table tennis is quite an easy sport to learn, but there is more to it than just playing the ball back and forth.

-It will take a lot of time, energy and continuous practice to master the techniques involved for you to become an advance player.
+It will take a lot of time, energy, and continuous practice to master the techniques involved for you to become an advanced player.
 So relax, take your time to learn and enjoy the sport, you will become a better player even before you know it.

 Lack of concentration

-Most beginners has the potentials to improve on their game but lack the concentration to do so.
+Most beginners have the potential to improve on their game but lack the concentration to do so.
 They get easily distracted and forget about what they have being taught.
-This is why a coach is important.
-A table tennis coach can help you become more focused and create a way for you to concentrate more on your game.
+It is why a coach is essential.
+A table tennis coach can help you become more focused and create a way to concentrate more on your game.

 Bad playing habits

-Just like lack of concentration some beginners who have being playing their game at home develops bad habits.
+Like lack of concentration, some beginners who have played their game at home develop bad habits.
 These habits mostly have to do with the rules of the game.
-As a beginner the best way to get rid of these bad habits is to join a table tennis club.
-In a table tennis club you must have to play the game according to the rules.
+As a beginner, the best way to get rid of these bad habits is to join a table tennis club.
+In a table tennis club, you must have to play the game according to the rules.

 Check out for more Table Tennis Tips